pribeiro42/abc/site/content/_index.en.md

                   warm, comfortable and distinctive atmosphere.
               - image: /img/abc/services/restaurant/8.jpg
                 text: >-
-                  Our chef - Rui Monteiro <br> Dynamic and adventurous cook, studied at the School of Hospitality and Tourism of Coimbra.
+                  <b> Our chef - Rui Monteiro </b> <br> Dynamic and adventurous
+                  cook, studied at the School of Hospitality and Tourism of Coimbra.
 He began his professional career at the Hotel das Termas de Curia, headed by Chef Luís Daniel Lavrador (Chef of the National Team) and went through the Casino of Figueira.
                   Currently is the Chef responsible for the execution and confection of all the menu of the Salicornia Restaurant.
-              - image: /img/abc/services/restaurant/1.jpg
+              - image: /img/uploads/dsc_9624.jpg
                 text: >-
                   This service is subject to prior reservation for the following
-                  contacts: <a
+                  contacts: <br> <a
                   href="mailto:rest@aveirobusinesscenter.com">rest@aveirobusinesscenter.com</a>
-                  | 234 290 298
+                  <br> 234 290 298
           key: servicesRestaurant
           pdf:
             back: Back